artsy/metaphysics/docs/debugging_with_vscode.md

 If you want an overview of how VS Code differs from traditional TextMate clones, read Orta's [post on the Artsy blog](http://artsy.github.io/blog/2016/08/15/vscode/).

+## Types

+We get partial typing by default through Flow, and the graphql module by default.

+To get more extensive typing you need to install [flow-typed](https://github.com/flowtype/flow-typed), via `yarn global add flow-typed`.
+Then run `flow-typed install` in the root directory.

 ## Running Metaphysics

 You can _optionally_ run Metaphysics inside your editor, this is done via the task "Start Node Foreman in Dev".
 To run it trigger "Build Mode" in VS Code (defaults to `cmd + shift + b`.)
 To close the server, either close the window - or run the command "Tasks: Terminate running tasks".